cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

   sig = Finalize(pkS, input_msg, blind_sig, inv)
 ~~~

-In the remainder of this section, we specify Blind, BlindSign, and Finalize that are
+In the remainder of this section, we specify the Prepare, Blind, BlindSign, and Finalize
-used in this protocol.
+functions that are used in this protocol.

 ## Prepare {#randomization}

 Message preparation, denoted by the Prepare function, is the process by which the message
 to be signed and verified is prepared for input to the blind signing protocol.
-There are two types of preparation functions: the identity preparation function,
+There are two types of preparation functions: an identity preparation function,
 and a randomized preparation function.
 The identity preparation function returns
 the input message without transformation, i.e., `msg = PrepareIdentity(msg)`.